Academic Assessments and Placement Tests

 Most majors at Illinois Tech suggest that students take MATH 151 (Calculus I) in their first semester of study.
 The ALEKS PPL Math Placement determines whether students can take MATH 151 right away or whether they need to take MATH 148 (Preparation for Calculus) before taking MATH 151.
 Students that place directly into MATH 151 graduate faster and achieve higher overall grade-point averages.

-Students who complete their ALEKS Math Placement exam by June 1 will receive a $500 Edge Award.
 Completion of ALEKS Math Placement exam is required to register for your math course.

 ALEKS PPL Math Placement

-ALEKS Math Placement Exam Process
+ALEKS Math Placement Test Process and Stages

 Initial Assessment (Practice Exam)